reimagined/resolve/docs/sagas.md

 - Store intermediate data in a persistent storage
 - Trigger a side effect

-This allows you to organize branched chains of events and side effects to describe processes of any complexity.
+This functionality allows you to organize branched chains of events and side effects to describe processes of any complexity.
 For example, the code below demonstrates a saga that structures a web site's user registration process:

 <!-- prettier-ignore-start -->